richardsp256/MelodyExtraction/README.md

 -------

 We provide a work-in-progress python package called pymelex to wrap the library.
 This package supports python 3 and requires the numpy package.
-After installation of the library, this package can installed with:
+When building the library, call the following command from the build directory

-	# assuming you are in the root directory
+	make python_dep

-	cd pymelex
+Then change directories so that you are in the `pymelex` subdirectory (of the repository's root directory).
+From there, call:

 	pip install -e .